5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

 >[!NOTE]
 >
-> Some ASUS and Dell machines require `SSDT-OCWork-xxx` to unblock `Notify (GFX0, 0x86)` and `Notify (GFX0,0x87)`, allowing the BrightnessKeys kext to work properly.
-Please refer to the [ASUS Machine Special Patch](https://github.com/5T33Z0/OC-Little-Translated/tree/main/05_Laptop-specific_Patches/Brand-specific_Patches/ASUS_Special_Patch) and [Dell Machine Special Patch](https://github.com/5T33Z0/OC-Little-Translated/blob/main/05_Laptop-specific_Patches/Brand-specific_Patches/Dell_Special_Patch) for more details.
+> Some ASUS and Dell Laptops require `SSDT-OCWork-xxx` to enable `Notify (GFX0, 0x86)` and `Notify (GFX0,0x87)`, so that the Brightness shorcut keys work.
+Please refer to the [ASUS Machine Special Patch](https://github.com/5T33Z0/OC-Little-Translated/tree/main/05_Laptop-specific_Patches/Brand-specific_Patches/ASUS_Special_Patch) and [Dell Machine Special Patch](https://github.com/5T33Z0/OC-Little-Translated/blob/main/05_Laptop-specific_Patches/Brand-specific_Patches/Dell_Special_Patch) for instructions.

 ## Requirements and Preparations

+- macOS 10.15 or older
 - Use **VoodooPS2Controller.kext** and its sub-drivers.
 - Clear the key mapping contents of previous, other methods.
 - Plist Editor